alexjzyang/fhxParse/DesignConsiderations.md

 2. ACTION
    An action consists of Action Expression; Delayed Expression|Time; Confirm Expression|TImeout There are also descriptions, action types, and qualifiers.
+   Currently the collection of functions are able to parse out all steps, actions and trnasitions values.
+   `Need to verify if all parameters are captured`: write a fhxcrawler code which filters out all the components that the existing code can extract, and figure out what portion of the fhx is not covered.
+OR, if necessary, go through it manually